dparedesh/baseline-selection-4tops/README.md

 top-xaod <config> <list-input-files>
 ```
 `<config>` should be replaced by the name of your config file (e.g. `cuts_mc16a_SM4tops.txt`), and
-`<list-input-files>` should be replaced by either the name on an input DAOD file or the name of
+`<list-input-files>` should be replaced by either the name on an input DxAOD file or the name of
-a txt file that contains a list of input DAOD file names.
+a txt file that contains a list of input DxOD file names.

+### Running pre-production in the LHC Computing Grid

-If you want to launch the ntuple production in the grid, you can use the script `01SubmitToGrid_simple.py`.
+If you want to launch the ntuple production in the LHC Computing Grid, you can use the script `01SubmitToGrid_simple.py`.
-You would have to modify it with your own grid username (*gridUsername*), the destination of the grid site
+You would have to modify it with your grid username (`gridUsername`), the destination of the grid site
-to store the output ntuples (*destSE*, leave that empty to use the scratch area), your config files
+to store the output ntuples (`destSE`, leave that empty to use the scratch area), your config files
-(*settingsFile*), the suffix of the output datatsets (*suffix*) and the MC/data samples to process.
+(`settingsFile`), the suffix of the output datatsets (`suffix`) and the MC/data samples to process.

 ## Ntuple Post-production

 The ntuple post-production refers to the generation of mini-ntuples for dedicated analysis using the pre-produced
-ntuple in input.
+ntuples as input.
 This includes the addition of new variables from dedicated tools (BDTs, Fake, ttTRF, etc) and
 some extra-skimming steps.

-For the moment, no official code is supported, but your can use the offline code of the TTHbbAnalysis framework.
+For the moment, you can use the offline code of the TTHbbAnalysis framework.
 First, you need to compile the code as follows:

 ```
 mkdir build
 cd build